jeffreyl45/TLDR-Roger-Ebert/README.md

 <h2>Running Instructions:</h2>
 1. Go to: https://colab.research.google.com/drive/1tGA0Kx2p57Fs52ZduWgcSPGX4cCrpzdh?usp=sharing <br/>
 2. Make a copy of the Google Colab file <br/>
-3. In the new copy of the Google Colab file change the Roger Ebert URL under: "page = urllib.request.urlopen" <br/>
+3. In the new copy of the Google Colab file change the Roger Ebert URL under: "page = urllib.request.urlopen" to your desired Roger Ebert review article URL<br/>
 4. Run to see the results <br/>